Hector and Helen were reclining on the bed, the night preceding their fiftieth wedding anniversary.

 “The first time was shortly after we were married.”
 She confessed, pausing to reflect on the tear forming in the corner of her husband’s right eye.
 “We were in trouble with the mortgage if you can remember back to those far distant days.
 It was before your first exhibition at the Royal Institute.
 The bank had rung and threaten closure with repossession of our home.”
 He nodded, adding quietly “go on.”
 (Sometimes he thought before he spoke)

 Helen sighed deeply and swallowed hard.
 “The next day the bank manager telephoned and spoke to you if you recall.”
 It was, of course, a rhetorical question and as such no need of a pause.
 “He gave you an extension, but never offered a reason.
 You were surprised, and yet so relieved that it was a joy to see.
-It made what I done; justified, I guess.
+It made what I did; justified, I guess.
 At least in my own mind.
 That was my first act of unfaithfulness.”

 “There was another time Helen, but why?
 In a way I’m grateful about the bank but why another?”
 The tear had disappeared, leaving a deep, disturbing sadness existing in his heart.
 His poetic phrases had abandoned him.
 Now only an emptiness in his stomach and soul prevailed.
 He sat upright, staring into the brown vacant eyes of his wife.